Significant Accounting Policies

-Total net sales, which exclude sales taxes and are net of estimated returns, are generally recorded when payment is received and the customer takes possession of the merchandise.
+Total net sales, which exclude sales taxes, are generally recorded when payment is received and the customer takes control of the merchandise.
 Service revenue is recorded at the time the customer receives the benefit of the service, such as salon, portrait, optical or custom decorating.
-Commissions earned on sales generated by licensed departments are included as a component of total net sales.
 Shipping and handling fees charged to customers are also included in total net sales with corresponding costs recorded as cost of goods sold.
-We provide for estimated future returns based primarily on historical return rates and sales levels.
+Net sales are not recognized for estimated future returns which are estimated based primarily on historical return rates and sales levels.

-Cost of goods sold includes all costs directly related to bringing merchandise to its final selling destination.
-These costs include the cost of the merchandise (net of discounts or allowances earned), sourcing and procurement costs, buying and brand development costs, including buyers’ salaries and related expenses, royalties and design fees, freight costs, warehouse operating expenses, merchandise examination, inspection and testing, store merchandise distribution center expenses, including rent, and shipping and handling costs incurred on sales via the Internet.
+Cost of goods sold includes costs directly related to bringing merchandise to its final selling destination.
+These costs include the cost of the merchandise (net of discounts or allowances earned), sourcing and procurement costs, buying and brand development costs, including buyers’ salaries and related expenses, royalties and design fees, freight costs, warehouse operating expenses, merchandise examination, inspection and testing, store merchandise distribution center expenses, including rent, and shipping and handling costs incurred on eCommerce sales.

-We receive vendor support in the form of cash payments or allowances for a variety of reimbursements such as cooperative advertising, markdowns, vendor shipping and packaging compliance, defective merchandise and the purchase of vendor specific fixtures.
+We receive vendor support in the form of cash payments or allowances for a variety of reimbursements such as cooperative advertising, markdowns, vendor shipping and packaging compliance, defective merchandise, the purchase of vendor specific fixtures and other vendor contributions.
 We have agreements in place with each vendor setting forth the specific conditions for each allowance or payment.
 Depending on the arrangement, we either recognize the allowance as a reduction of current costs or defer the payment over the period the related merchandise is sold.
 If the payment is a reimbursement for costs incurred, it is generally offset against those related costs; otherwise, it is treated as a reduction to the cost of merchandise.

-Markdown reimbursements related to merchandise that has been sold are negotiated and documented by our buying teams and are credited directly to cost of goods sold in the period received.
+Markdown reimbursements related to merchandise that has been sold are negotiated and documented by our buying teams and are credited directly to cost of goods sold in the period an agreement has been reached.
 Vendor allowances received prior to merchandise being sold are deferred and recognized as a reduction of inventory and credited to cost of goods sold based on an inventory turnover rate.